Looking to improve digital customer engagement? Behavioral emails could be your answer.

 2. Program enrollment

-When promoting program or paperless billing enrollment, you can use behavioral emails to further prompt customers who don’t take action.
+When promoting program or paperless billing enrollment, you can use behavioral emails to further prompt customers who don’t act.
 If a customer clicks into your paperless billing email but doesn’t enroll, you can send a behavioral email with a different subject line, CTA or hero image.
 They showed interest but may need different information to take action.

 Similarly, if your campaign features a time-sensitive sweepstakes or promotion, a behavioral follow-up with “don’t miss out” or “limited time only” messaging can motivate customers who previously haven’t responded to finally act.